Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Introduction

+Alternatively, since its introduction by B. Efron in \cite{efron1979} for i.i.d.~data, the bootstrap procedure has become a longstanding and widely successful technique for quantifying uncertainty in general statistical methods.
 The fact that the bootstrap --by generating a large number of artificial samples-- can also capture the variability of estimated quantities inherent in prediction makes it an ideal candidate for predictive inference.
-Recall that the original bootstrap of \cite{efron1979} is applicable to i.i.d.~data that are then sampled with replacement to produce the bootstrap resample. \cite{Politis2015} proposed the {\it ``Model-free prediction principle"} which amounts to using an invertible transformation to map a complex, non-i.i.d. dataset, to a dataset consisting of i.i.d. variables.
+To generalize the bootstrap for predictive inference without strict model-based assumptions, Politis \cite{Politis2015} proposed the {\it ``Model-free prediction principle"} which amounts to using an invertible transformation to map a complex, non-i.i.d. dataset, to a dataset consisting of i.i.d. variables.
 The motivation is that prediction is easier --even trivial-- with i.i.d. data; one can carry out the prediction in the i.i.d. domain and then map back via the inverse transformation.
-Furthermore, the {\it ``Model-free bootstrap"} amounts to performing the standard bootstrap in the i.i.d. domain and then map back, yielding bootstrap PIs in the complex data domain.
-In a general regression setting, \cite{Politis2013} suggested the use of the probability integral transform (PIT) --based on locally estimated conditional distributions-- in order to transform the response data $Y_1, \ldots, Y_n$ to a sample of $n$ i.i.d. variables.
+Furthermore, the {\it ``Model-free bootstrap"}(MFB) amounts to performing the standard bootstrap in the i.i.d. domain and then map back, yielding bootstrap PIs in the complex data domain.
+Notably, this general principle bears resemblence to some techniques in the machine learning community, such as the variational autoencoder and diffusion model, for resampling complex datasets.